neuroflip/breeds/README.md

 * Using memoized selectors for more complex derived data from state: not memoized selectors causes re-paints and slows down the chart resizing the viewport.
 * Card component using composition and render props patterns to create a reusable component where put pieces of ui as a content card.
 It is used to render the main chart and the extra totals information as reuse example.
 * not using App Router as this is not a SPA.
 Only one main route.
 If the app scales we will need the App Router framework (or other framework as next.js).
-* BreedsChart component has his logic encapsulated at a custom hook.
+* BreedsChartCard component has his logic encapsulated at a custom hook useBreedsChartCard.
 This pattern separates ui from the component logic (each with his own tests).
+At this case it is not necessary, but i did to show the idea behind that.
 * Responsive design: Flex layout at main container with different orientations for different screen sizes
 * Not using sass because the css is simple.
 * Not using styled components because the css usage is simple and the ui does not require reusability.
 If the project scales, we will need to rethink the ui using styled components.